 I was fifteen when I learned that the old Russian matryoshka maker was my father.

-Whenever he was in town, the Russian came to visit; and they would make sweetened coffee in a copper briki.
+Whenever he was in town, the Russian came to visit, and they would make sweetened coffee in a copper briki.
 They spoke in fractured English, usually running out of words after they had exchanged pleasantries about the weather.
-He was fluent in the language; she refused to learn.
+He was fluent in the language; she knew very little.
 I would wonder for years why their friendship continued when they had so little in common and even less to discuss.
 After I learned my true parentage, the past came back to me with shifted focus: the abundance of matryoshka dolls which sat on every available surface in my bedroom; the pride in the Russian’s eyes every time he handed me a new set, with a stammering, blundered “a gift for you”, which was once the only phrase he knew in Greek.

 By 1963, I thought I knew everything about the world.
 It was the kind of casual arrogance that only a fifteen-year-old could possess.
 My knowledge came to me third-hand.
-We couldn’t afford a television and I only spoke a little English, so I relied upon the other girls of the apartment building to keep me up to date.
-They overheard conversations between adults, who had themselves gained their information from their faulty translation of news broadcasts, and they passed them on to me in English.
-The combination of being young and arrogant and knowing more about current affairs than my own mother – she had never even heard of the Day of Wigs invasion before I told her about it – made me cocky; conceited.
+We couldn’t afford a television and I did not speak much English, so I relied upon the other girls of the apartment building to keep me up to date.
+They overheard conversations between Spanish and Italian-speaking adults, who had themselves gained their information from their faulty translation of news broadcasts, and they passed them on to me in English.
+Being young and arrogant and knowing more about current affairs than my own mother (she had never even heard of the Day of Wigs invasion before I told her all I’d heard about it) made me cocky; conceited.